segmentio/segment-docs/src/segment-app/extensions/git.md

 Segment supports the following credential types for setting up a Git Connection:

 - **SSH**: Compatible with GitHub, GitLab, and Bitbucket, SSH provides a secure method for connecting to your repository.
-- **Git Token**: Git tokens are also supported across GitHub, GitLab, and Bitbucket, enabling token-based authentication for added flexibility.
+- **Git Token**: Git tokens are also supported across GitHub, GitLab, and Bitbucket, enabling token-based authentication..
 - **GitHub App**: For GitHub users, GitHub App integrations offer enhanced security and functionality.
 This method is exclusive to GitHub and supports additional features, like CI checks.

 ### Reusing Git Connections